ankilab/HANCOCK_MultimodalDataset/README.md

 Create one QuPath project for each immunohistochemistry marker.
 For example, create a project "TMA_CD3" and import all files in the folder "Hancock_Dataset/TMA_TumorCenter/CD3".

+> [!IMPORTANT]
+> Set "Rotate Image" to 180 degrees for all TMAs in QuPath's import dialog.

-This results in the following directory structure:
+This step should result in the following directory structure:
 ```
 QuPathProjectsDirectory
 ├── TMA_CD3